realitydeslab/.github/profile/README.md

 * [Apple Multipeer Connectivity Unity plugin](https://github.com/holoi/apple-multipeer-connectivity-unity-plugin) is a Unity Netcode Transport plugin for Apple Multipeer Connectivity, the tech behind Apple Airdrop, which is tailored for co-located multiplayer MR game to establish the low latency local networking.
 A specialized version of this plugin was also merged in [Unity's Multiplayer Community Contributions](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity).

-* [Adlocating](https://github.com/holoi/adlocating) is a Unity plugin for an on-device adhoc QRCode co-locating technology.
+* [InstaLocate](https://github.com/holoi/instalocate) is a Unity plugin for an on-device adhoc QRCode co-locating technology.

 ## Boilerplates

 * We created boilerplate for quickly kickstarting your MR project.
    * [HoloKit Singleplayer Boilerplate](https://github.com/holoi/holokit-singleplayer-boilerplate) for simple singleplayer MR experience.
    * [HoloKit Immersal Multiplayer Boilerplate](https://github.com/holoi/holokit-immersal-multiplayer-boilerplate) for co-located multiplayer in fixed scenes (pre-scanning required) with Spectator View using Immersal SDK and  on-based colocation technology.
-   * [HoloKit Adlocating Multiplayer Boilerplate](https://github.com/holoi/holokit-adlocating-multiplayer-boilerplate) for co-located multiplayer in ad-hoc scenes (pre-scanning NOT required) with Spectator View using Adlocating, an on-device QRCode co-locating technology.
+   * [HoloKit InstaLocate Multiplayer Boilerplate](https://github.com/holoi/holokit-instalocate-multiplayer-boilerplate) for co-located multiplayer in ad-hoc scenes (pre-scanning NOT required) with Spectator View using Adlocating, an on-device QRCode co-locating technology.

 ## Explore more creative MR projects